econnet/econ/econ-1.0.rst

 The product to a large part determines the work that needs to be done.

-Based on the existing plans in the `repo`_, *contributors choose work* from a list of unassigned work in the `repo`_.
+Based on the existing plans in the `repo`_, contributors or aspiring contributors *choose work* from a list of unassigned work in the `repo`_.

-If there is no unassigned work listed, aspirant contributors can make a work proposal (e.g. according `pdt`_).
+If there is no unassigned work listed, one can make a work proposal (e.g. according `pdt`_).

-There are no predefined roles.

 .. _`dp`:

 :dp: decision

+There are no predefined roles.

 Decision making is based on the principle: